-The effects on farmland and noise would remain significant even after mitigation measures are taken.
+The effects on farmland, noise, plant species, and threatened and endangered species would remain significant even after mitigation measures are taken.
 Please see the respective sections in Chapter 2 for the full discussion of these effects and measures.

 3.2.4 Beneficial Environmental Changes